jamesob/jamesob.github.io/_posts/2011-08-19-coding-backwards.md

 For a while I've wanted to write some personal finance software.
-Call me crazy, but I can't find anything currently in existence that allows me to project my earnings and expenses[^1], then gives me a summary of where the hurt will be in my expenses.
+Call me crazy, but I can't find anything currently in existence that allows me to project my earnings and expenses[^1], then summarizes the net effect over a period of time.
 Basically, I want to be able to propose a budget to myself and simulate how it will play out.

 So I sat down (as so many programmers have before me), ready to (almost certainly) reinvent the wheel, and I began to code.
 I wasn't really feeling